barryclark/jekyll-now/_guides/python-pdf-merger.md

 ### Enter Python and PyPDF2

-Fortunately, we can do this all for free using Python, and with only a couple lines of code.
-The PyPDF2 library has a ton of functionality when working with PDFs, but we're only going to scratch the surface here.
+Fortunately, we can do everything using Python, and with only a couple lines of code.
+The PyPDF2 library has a ton of functionality when working with PDFs, and we're only going to scratch the surface in this post.

 Let's get started by installing PyPDF2 if you don't have it already.